- Principles of EU CTR (EU Clinical Trial Regulation)

 - Publication of trial data: requirements and transparency

 EU CTR stands for European Clinical Trial Regulation.
-This is the new EU regulation on clinical trials of medicinal products for human use which replaces the existing Directive 2001/20/EC.
 The EU CTR regulation will affect everyone involved in clinical drug research in Europe and will help improve collaboration between all parties involved.

 The fundamental online EU CTR Conduct course to conduct clinical trials in Europe gives you the essentials on the upcoming EU CTR, as well as everything you need to know about the EU CTR’s requirements during the clinical conduct of the study: optimization of collaborations, substantial amendments, safety, and trial reporting, preventing serious breaches, and quality control.
 It will prepare you for its implementation in 2021.